GLOUCESTER SEA HIVE

 Who we are

-We’re a small, coastal beekeeping project rooted in Gloucester, Massachusetts—where the air smells like salt, the wind has an opinion, and the seasons still matter.
+We’re a small, coastal beekeeping project rooted in coastal Gloucester, Massachusetts.

 We’re learning, tending, and building something that reflects the rhythms of this place—quietly, season by season.

 This is a space for the Sea Bees and the people who care about them.
-For honey, wax, and pollination.
+For healthy bees, honey, wax, and pollination.
 For education, transparency, and the kind of work that doesn’t rush.

 Follow us on social